 These salt crystal leaves are the perfect fall science experiment, and cleverly mimic the appearance of frost on a fall leaf.
-Kids will love this salt crystal leaves science experiment!
+Kids will love this fall twist on your crystal experiments.

 Once the newness of school wears off, kids and teachers alike start to feel the drudgery of the day-to-day grind of school.